Gentle skin care is an essential part of

 Moisturizers include Aquaphor, Eucerin, or Purpose.
 Or you may want to try a skin barrier repair moisturizer, such as CeraVe or TriCeram, that can help with burning, itching, and redness.
-For severe dryness, try petroleum jelly, mineral oil, or an all-vegetable shortening such as Crisco.
+For severe dryness,

 Avoiding skin irritants

-Try to avoid skin irritants, such as:
+Try to avoid things that irritate your skin, such as:

 Sudden changes of

 temperature.
 Keep your indoor temperature and humidity levels comfortable.